30 Best things to do in Tokyo with Kids!

 Things to do in Tokyo with kids tip: After we’d used our unlimited passes we switched to a rehargeable Suica or a Pasmo card.
 The cards are swiped at the ticket barriers to pay for the train fare instead of buying individual tickets for each train ride.
 We found them much quicker and more convenient than individual journey tickets – check prices now!

 30 Best Things to do in Tokyo with Kids

-Tokyo is a sprawling city with lots of tourist areas so we’ve arranged our list by neighborhood to help with daily planning.
+Tokyo is a sprawling city with lots of tourist areas so we’ve arranged our list by neighborhood to help with daily planning a Tokyo with kids itinerary.
 These are our 30 best things to do in Tokyo with kids!

 A man made island in Tokyo Bay, Odaiba is a shopping and entertainment mecca and an amazing place to spend a day with kids.

 1 | Team Lab Borderless Digital Art Museum